Chevrolet C/K (third generation): South American production

-Sevel Argentina built the Chevrolet C10 in its Córdoba plant from 1985 to 1991.
+Sevel Argentina built the Chevrolet C10 in its Córdoba plant from late 1985 to 1991.
 The gasoline version used the Chevy 250 CID engine (4,093 cc) familiar to most Latin American markets, producing 130 hp-metric.
 As Sevel was a subsidiary of Peugeot, the C10 was also available with a 70 hp-metric, Indénor XD2 2,304 cc diesel engine; in the United States, the XD2 engine powered the Peugeot 504.

 In Brazil, General Motors do Brasil produced the Rounded-Line series as the 10/20 series.
 Introduced in 1985, the model line replaced the locally produced C10 (derived from the first-generation 1964 C/K).
 The model line was marketed under three model series, designated by fuel (A=ethanol, C=gasoline, D=diesel).
 Sharing primarily its cab structure with its American counterpart, the 10/20 was produced with its own front fascia (sharing its headlights with the Chevrolet Opala).
 Shared with the Opala, a 135 hp-metric 4.1-liter inline-six (discontinued in the United States for 1985) was used for gasoline and ethanol versions; an 87 hp-metric 3.9-liter Perkins diesel inline-four was also offered.
 For 1986, a "double cab" was introduced, sharing the four-door crew cab of its North American counterpart.
 During the early 1990s, the 10/20 series underwent several mechanical updates and was produced by GM do Brasil through 1997, when it was replaced by the GMT400-derived Silverado produced in Argentina.